-The LED indicator (A) shows the operational status of your radio.
+The LED indicator $\textcircled{\ensuremath{\mathbb{B}}}$ shows the operational status of your radio.

 Solid red Radio is transmitting.

-Blinking red Radio is transmitting at low
+Blinking red Radio is transmitting at low battery condition.
+Double blinking red Radio is in Emergency Mode.

-battery condition.

-Double blinking

-Radio is in Emergency Mode.

-red
+Identifying Status Indicators

 Rapidly blinking red Radio has failed the self test upon powering up or encountered a fatal error.
 Rapidly blinking green Radio is on a Priority-One channel while in the Scan List Programming mode.
-Solid yellow (Conventional Only) Channel is busy.
-Note: No LED indication when the radio receives clear (non-secured) transmission in trunking Mode LED indication can be preprogramed by qualified transmission in trunking Mode. be preprogramed by qualified Blinking yellow Radio is receiving a secured transmission. • manently disabled.
+Solid yellow (Conventional Only) Channel is busy. clear (non-secured) LED indication can b ation when the radio receives a transmission in trunking Mode. be preprogramed by qualified Blinking yellow Radio is receiving a secured transmission. • nanently disabled.
 Consult your ails if you want to disable it.
 Solid green Radio is powering up, or is on a non-priority channel while in the Scan List Programming mode.
 Blinking green Radio is receiving an individual or telephone call, or is on a Priority-Two channel while in the Scan List Programming mode.